LYSmileLion/apisix/docs/en/latest/getting-started.md

 }'
 ```

-This configuration means that it will forward all matching inbound requests to the upstream service (`httpbin.org:80`) if they meet these specified criterion.
+This routing configuration means that all matching inbound requests will be forwarded to the Upstream service `httpbin.org:80` when they meet **all** the rules listed below:

 - The HTTP method of the request is `GET`.
 - The request header contains the `host` field, and its value is `example.com`.
-- The request path matches `/anything/*`. `*` means any sub path.
-For example `/anything/foo?arg=10`.
+- The request path matches `/anything/*`, `*` means any subpath, for example `/anything/foo?arg=10`.

-Now that the Route has been created, we can access the Upstream service from the address exposed by Apache APISIX.
+Once this route is created, we can access the Upstream service using the address exposed by Apache APISIX.

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/anything/foo?arg=10" -H "Host: example.com"
 ```

-This request will be forwarded to `http://httpbin.org:80/anything/foo?arg=10` by Apache APISIX.
+This will be forwarded to `http://httpbin.org:80/anything/foo?arg=10` by Apache APISIX.

 ### Create an Upstream

-In the previous session we discussed setting up a Route and an Upstream for the Route.

-To create an Upstream, we can execute the following command.
+After reading the previous section, we know that we must set up an `Upstream` for  the `Route`.
+An Upstream can be created by simply executing the following command:

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/upstreams/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '